hdunderscore/hd-io_scene_fbx/README.md

 hd-io_scene_fbx
 ===============

-Fork of .fbx exporter for blender -> supports exporting custom normals.
+Fork of .fbx exporter for blender -> supports exporting custom vertex normals.

+You will need another addon to actually edit vertex normals.